 - participating in the British Council's Language Assistants programme, if you speak an appropriate second language.
 These placements are usually 6 or 12 months in length.
 For further information about this year abroad option, including eligibility and details on applying visit the British Council website.

 In preparation for working abroad, you have the opportunity to take up language discovery modules with the Languages for All discovery modules or take advantage of the Language Zone where you can brush up on your language skills.

-In addition to the year-long work placement opportunities, the School of Law also helps to organise shorter-term work experience opportunities in local firms and chambers.
+In addition to the year-long work placement opportunities, the School of Law also supports students in securing shorter-term work experience opportunities in local firms and chambers.